-- 1. The design must allow the user to direct the flow to the irrigation field, or the building sewer or septic system.
+- 1. The design must include a 3-way-valve to allow the user to direct the flow to either the irrigation field and the building sewer or septic system.
 The direction control of the graywater shall be clearly labeled and readily accessible to the user. - 2.
-The installation, change, alteration or repair of the system may not include a potable water connection or a pump and may not affect other building, plumbing, electrical or mechanical components including structural features, egress, fire-life safety, sanitation, potable water supply piping or accessibility.
+The irrigation system may not include a potable water connection or a pump and may not affect other building, plumbing, electrical or mechanical components including structural features, egress, fire-life safety, sanitation, potable water supply piping or accessibility. - 3.
+The graywater must be contained on site where it is generated. - 4.
+Graywater must be directed to and contained within a mulch basin or other subsurface absorption field and not distributed on the surface of the ground.

-- 3. The graywater must be contained on site where it is generated. - 4.
-Graywater must be directed to and contained within an irrigation or disposal field. - 5.
-Ponding or runoff is prohibited and shall be considered a nuisance. - 6.
-Graywater may be released on the ground surface provided at least two (2) inches of mulch, rock, or soil or a solid shield covers the release point.
+- 5. Ponding or runoff is prohibited and shall be considered a nuisance. - 6.
+Graywater may be released shallow near surface provided at least two (2) inches of mulch, rock, or soil covers the release point.
 Other methods that provide equivalent separation are also acceptable. - 7.
 Graywater systems must be designed and operated to prevent graywater contact with humans and domestic pets. - 8.
 Water used to wash diapers or similarly soiled infectious garments must not be used and must be diverted to the building sewer. - 9.
 Graywater may not contain hazardous chemicals derived from activities such as cleaning car parts, washing greasy or oily rags, or disposing of waste solutions from home photo labs or similar hobbyist or home occupational activities. - 10.
 An operation and maintenance manual must be maintained by the owner for all graywater systems.
 (Including Clothes Washer Systems).
 Directions in the manual must indicate the manual is to remain with the building throughout the life of the system and indicate that upon change of ownership or occupancy the new owner or tenant shall be notified the structure contains a graywater system.

-System Design Process
+Laundry to Landscape Graywater Irrigation System Design Process